ghoomfrog/silili/README.md

 *iti ja ani nama?* — Speaking of food, is this good?

-*ana ja kiwi iti.* — I ate the bird.
+*ana ja iti kiwi.* — I ate the bird.

 *iti nama ja anta nama.* — If the food is good, you're good.